 Rice Paper Tteokbokki Recipe!

-It definitely gives the look.
-The texture is almost identical, but more chewy than real tteok.
-If you like chewy texture you will love it.
-Only downfall for me was that this rice paper tteok doesn’t thicken up the sauce as real tteok will do naturally.
-Usually tteokbokki has a nice thick sauce because it thickens by the starch from the rice cake starch.
-I don’t think adding slurry will work, because the thickness of the sauce is not the glossy kind, like slurry will do.
+It definitely looks.
+The texture is almost identical but chewier than real tteok.
+If you like chewy texture, you will love it.
+The only downfall was that this rice paper tteok doesn’t thicken up the sauce as real tteok will do naturally.
+Usually, tteokbokki has a nice thick sauce because it thickens the starch from the rice cake starch.
+I don’t think adding slurry will work because the thickness of the sauce is not the glossy kind like slurry will do.
 What I believe is that making light flour roux to add to thicken the sauce… I think it will actually work!